AnuragPaul0/LT-Codes/README.md

 As an example, here is a basic test to ensure the integrity of the final file:
 ```
-$ echo "Hello!" > test.txt
-$ python lt_codes.py test.txt --systematic
+fwrite(fopen('text.txt', 'w'),'Hello!');
+fclose('all');

+ad = '/MATLAB Drive/text.txt' % file path of the file
 ```
-A new file test-copy.txt should be created with the same content.
+A new file text-copy.txt should be created with the same content.

 ### Content